wcgordon1/lamplighter/manuscript/active/ch7_Lines_That_Sing.md

 "Cole," she said as they prepared to part ways.
 "Thank you for giving me a chance to prove I could do the work, even though you had doubts."

 Cole looked uncomfortable for a moment, then managed a smile.
 "I still have doubts.
 But I have doubts about everyone, including myself.
 The work's too important for anything less than skepticism."
 He paused.
 "But what you did today was solid.
-Listening and measuring aren't opposites—they're different tools for understanding the same problems."
+Listening and measuring aren't opposites; they're different tools for understanding the same problems."

 As Ivy walked home along Rowhouse Lane, her logbook heavy with its first official BOUND stamp, she found herself paying attention to the street lamps in a new way.
 Each one was part of a network, connected not just by power lines but by the subtle harmonics that carried information about the city's health.
 And she was learning to read that information, to be part of the community of people who kept the lights burning steady.

 The token at her throat had warmed again during the binding work, and it stayed warm now as she approached June's door.
 The salt was still scattered across the threshold, neat and deliberate, a small domestic version of the larger work she was learning to do.
 Button appeared from the shadows as she reached the step, his good eye bright with what might have been approval.

 Inside, June was waiting with tea and questions about her day.
-As Ivy described the bridge work—carefully, without technical details that might worry her aunt—she realized that she was beginning to feel like she belonged in Greywater.
+As Ivy described the bridge work; carefully, without technical details that might worry her aunt; she realized that she was beginning to feel like she belonged in Greywater.
 Not just as someone staying temporarily with family, but as someone with a role to play in keeping the city functioning.

 The chalk dust under her fingernails and the ache in her shoulders from maintaining the tide cadence were proof that she was becoming something more than just a visitor.
 She was becoming a Warden.